 Ready to serve, again.
 Black Hills Energy has a goal to be a workplace of choice for veterans, active service members, and military spouses.
 We offer a comprehensive benefits package including tuition assistance.
 You can learn more about all of our benefits here.
 Our military and veterans benefits include:

-Test out the Veterans Job Matcher to find civilian career optionsLearn more
+Search by keywords or industry to find civilian career optionsLearn more

 Check out great resources from the Department of LaborLearn more